-A four-day visit to Bonn by a Frelimo delegation ended in success for the anti-Portuguese movement in Mozambique.
+Background: A four-day visit to Bonn by a Frelimo delegation ended in success for the anti-Portuguese movement in Mozambique.
 On Monday (August 6), as the visit drew to an end, Chancellor Willy Brandt's Social Democratic Party announced its support for the movement and its decision to ban West German arms deliveries to Portugal.

 The Party announced that it supported the demands of the Frelimo for independence and self-determination.

 The delegation visiting Bonn was led by the Frelimo Vice-President Marcelinodos Santos.
 Though the Portuguese Embassy in Bonn issued an outspoken attack on the negotiations, the Social Democrats and the frelimo delegates were later able to announce that they had reached agreement on almost all points.
 They even agreed to extend the talks for a further day.

 SYNOPSIS: A major diplomatic coup for the Frelimo guerrilla movement this week.
 A delegation from the anti-Portuguese movement in Mozambique, led by their Vice-President Marcelino dos Santos, visited Bonn and spent four days negotiating with West German Chancellor Willy Brand't ruling Social Democratic Party.